npm/npmo-docs/troubleshooting/faq.md

 ```
 Replace `user-or-org` and `repo` accordingly.

-To publish the tarball to your private registry simply follow the steps listed below:
+To publish the tarball to your private registry, simply follow the steps listed below:

 *  tar -xvzf package.tar.gz
 *  cd package